Summary

 Falls prevention in hospital

-During a hospital stay, you may be more unsteady on your feet because of your illness or surgery, or because you are unfamiliar with your hospital environment or taking new medication.
+Older people having a fall in hospital is common.
+You may be more unsteady on your feet because of your illness or surgery, or because you are unfamiliar with your hospital environment or taking new medication.

-Injuries from falls can result in a longer hospital stay.
+Injuries from falls can result in delaying your return home or a need for more support at home.
 The BHC page Preventing falls in hospital provides further information about how to reduce the risk of having a fall while you are in hospital.

 Services to help you if you have a fall